resting spores

 nvps journal:

-... this problem.
-Mycocentrospora acerina infects a range of plants, and in pansies it is recognized by unsightly black spots on the leaves; very similar to that which appears on roses.
-The fungal spores are carried by rain splash, and resting spores in dead plant material can remain dormant for years in the soil.
-Prevention being preferable to cure I ...
+... the leaves; very similar to that which appears on roses.
+The fungal spores are carried by rain splash, and resting spores in dead plant material can remain dormant for years in the soil ...

 myweb.tiscali.co.uk